 The mechanism to pay a consultant participating in an externally funded research project is an Independent Contractor Agreement ("ICA").
 ICAs are managed by Georgetown University Purchasing and Contracts as outlined in the Financial Affairs Contracts Policy (FA 102).
-The current process is for RDS to work with the PI and independent contractor to collect required information and initiate a request to OSR in STARS to draft an ICA at the request of the PI after receipt of a primary award.
+The current process is for RDS to work with the PI and independent contractor to collect required information and initiate a request to OSR in GU PASS to draft an ICA at the request of the PI after receipt of a primary award.

 The ICA request is reviewed by the Tax Department to ensure that:

 - The contractor is not currently on the University’s payroll and has not been during the current calendar year

 - Services to be provided by the consultant are not those typically performed by University employees.